Treatment of women by the Taliban: Punishments

 Since the Taliban's seizure of power in 2021, there have been many reports of sexual violence, rape, and torture of Afghan women in Taliban-run prisons, especially after the passage of "anti-begging" laws in 2024 resulted in larger numbers of women being detained.
 In one incident, "The Guardian has seen video evidence of a female Afghan human rights activist being gang-raped and tortured in a Taliban jail by armed men."
+The woman who later fled Afghanistan said that after she spoke out against the Taliban from exile, she was sent a video recording of her rape as a threat that it would be sent to her family and released on social media if she continued to speak out against the Taliban regime.

 International response (pre-2021)

 Activists protest against the Taliban on 28 April 1998 in Peshawar, Pakistan.

 The protests of international agencies carried little weight with Taliban authorities, who gave precedence to their interpretation of Islamic law and did not feel bound by UN codes or human rights laws.
 After the Taliban takeover of Herat in 1995, the UN had hoped the gender policies would become more 'moderate' "as it matured from a popular uprising into a responsible government with linkages to the donor community".
 The Taliban refused to bow to international pressure and reacted calmly to aid suspensions.